BindPlane OP

 • Offers the most redundancy and data safety

-• This could be a multi-layer aggregation
+• This could be a multi-layer gateway

 Conclusion